go-olive/olive/README.md

 ### Split video files

-When any of the following condition is met, **olive** will start a new file.
+When any of the following conditions is met, **olive** will create a new file to record.

 * maximum video duration: `Duration`
     * A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".